 For a variety of reasons, the year my daughter was in sixth grade, the sixth grade classes were a challenging group of kids.
 The principal was always telling them that they should behave well because they were an example for the younger students, but she never gave them real opportunities to lead.
 What if…

-- Older students were paired with younger students in a kindergarten buddies program
+- Older students were paired with younger students in a kindergarten buddies program?

-- Older students got to participate in meetings about school rules, especially in regards to recess and lunch, and their ideas were considered before decisions were made.
+- Older students got to participate in meetings about school rules, especially in regards to recess and lunch, and their ideas were considered before decisions were made?

-- Older students were trained as mediators to help with playground disputes between younger students.
+- Older students were trained as mediators to help with playground disputes between younger students?

-- Older students were trained as homework helpers for an after school program for struggling students.
+- Older students were trained as homework helpers for an after-school program for struggling students?

-Often schools collect food and clothing for the homeless during the holidays.
+Often, schools collect food and clothing for the homeless during the holidays.
 What else can they do?

 - There are many ways that helping the planet can be worked into your curriculum.
-Plant some trees, clear away nonnative plants, raise salmon to be released (some schools do this in Washington State).
+Plant some trees, clear away nonnative plants, or raise salmon to be released (some schools do this in Washington State).

-- Start a Random Acts of Kindness or Pay it Forward program in your school or class.
+- Start a Random Acts of Kindness or Pay It Forward program in your school or class.

-Just a few ideas…maybe you have more!
+Just a few ideas to make it matter…maybe you have more!